Tinggong/tinggong.github.io/_pages/about.md

 ---

 My name is Ting Gong.
 I am a postdoctoral researcher at UCL Centre for Medical Image Computing.
-My research interests include microsturcture imaging methods and applications.
+My research interests include the development of microsturcture imaging methods with dMRI and meachine learning, and their application in neuroimaging studies.

 ## Experience